 A creamy and smoky shrimp and roast corn chowder; a perfect way to enjoy fresh corn from the cob.

-- 4 ears corn, kernels cut from the cobs with the cobs reserved
+- 4 ears corn, kernels cut from the cobs, cobs reserved

-- 1/2 pound shrimp peeled and deviend with the shells reserved
+- 1/2 pound shrimp peeled and deveined, shells reserved

-- 4 cups chicken broth or chicken stock or shrimp stock
+- 4 cups chicken broth (or shrimp stock)

 - 4 slices smoked bacon, cut into one inch pieces